microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 * User is running the PowerShell script to deploy a basic DHCP AKS cluster on Azure Stack HCI and onboard onto Azure Arc.
 Runtime script will:

-  * Configure the Azure Kubernetes Service cluster management services using Set-AksHciConfig cmdlet.
+  * Configure the Azure Kubernetes Service cluster management services using _Set-AksHciConfig_ cmdlet.
-  * Start the deployment of the AKS cluster management services using the Install-AksHci cmdlet.
+  * Start the deployment of the AKS cluster management services using the _Install-AksHci_ cmdlet.
   * Retrieve the Azure Kubernetes Service cluster credentials.
-  * Create a target cluster with the number Linux and Windows nodes specified.
+  * Create a target cluster with the number of Linux and Windows nodes specified.
-  * Onboard the AKS cluster on Azure Arc.
+  * Onboard the AKS cluster to Azure Arc.

 ## Deployment